vb-consulting/Norm.net/Documentation/reference/methods.md

 ---
 title: Extensions Methods
 order: 1
-nextUrl: /docs/reference/options/
+nextUrl: /norm.net/docs/reference/options/
 nextTitle: Options
-prevUrl: /docs/getting-started/basic-concepts/
+prevUrl: /norm.net/docs/getting-started/basic-concepts/
 prevTitle: Basic Concepts
 ---

 ## Extensions Methods

-- To implement fluid syntax, Norm extensions are implemented in two versions
+- To implement fluid syntax, Norm extensions are implemented in two versions:

-1) As `DbConnection` object extensions.
-These extension methods are returning a
+1) As `DbConnection` object extension methods.
+2) As instance methods.

+Both, extension methods and instance methods have the same basic signature (except for `this DbConnection connection` parameter in extension methods), and they are returning `Norm` instance whenever they can to ensure fluid syntax.

 ### As